Tooth Bonding in Madison AL

 What’s the Procedure for Having a Tooth Bonded?

-- Preparation.
+Preparation.
 Little advance preparation is needed for dental bonding.
 Anesthesia is often not necessary unless the bonding is being used to fill a decayed tooth.
-We will use a shade guide to select a composite resin color that will closely match the color of your tooth.
+Dr. Barnett, the top dentist in Madison AL, will use a shade guide to select a composite resin color that will closely match the color of your tooth.

 What Are the Advantages and Disadvantages of Dental Bonding?